 Our motivation for examining the problem of finding all minimal unsatisfiable subsets of a set of constraints arises from type error debugging.
 In Hindley-Milner type inference and checking, a program is mapped to a system of Herbrand constraints and a type error results when this system of Herbrand constraints is unsatisfiable.
-An explanation of the type error is given by a minimal unsatisfiable subset of the system of Herbrand constraints that defines a function f which returns a list, and then erroneously compares the result of that function to character 'z'.
+An explanation of the type error is given by a minimal unsatisfiable subset of the system of Herbrand constraints that defines a function $\mathbf{f}$ which returns a list, and then erroneously compares the result of that function to character 'z'.
 The Chameleon type debugging system [17, 11] finds a single minimal unsatisfiable set of constraints that causes the type error and underlines the associated the program fragments.
-If that minimal unsatisfiable set included the constraints posed by the base case in the definition of function f, the Chameleon system would show the following
+If that minimal unsatisfiable set included the constraints posed by the base case in the definition of function $\mathbf{f}$ , the Chameleon system would show the following while if the minimal unsatisfiable set included the constraints posed by the recursive case in the definition of function f, the Chameleon system would instead show the following